+- o Complications from Chronic Heart Failure (CHF) - o Diabetes with complications

+Chapter 4.
+Medical Benefits Chart (what is covered and what you pay)

-- Complications from Chronic Heart Failure (CHF) - Diabetes with Complications - Complications from chronic obstructive pulmonary disease (COPD) - Services provided will be based on the need of the individual and a plan of care developed with the member of their family
+- o Complications from chronic obstructive pulmonary disease (COPD)

+- o Complications of COVID Services provided will be based on the need of the individual and a plan of care developed with the member and their family

+- o Cancer

+- High blood pressure

+- o Digestive disorders

+- o Eating disorders

+- o End Stage Renal Disease (ESRD)

+- o Obesity

+- Social Determinants of Health (SDOH)

+- Services provided will be based on the need of the individual and a plan of care developed with the member of their family.

-Your PCP may request these services for you.
-The Care Manager may assess you and offer these services based on your needs.
+- Your PCP may request these services for you.

+- The Care Manager may assess you and offer these services based on your needs

-Please go to the "Special Supplemental Benefits for the Chronically Ill" row in the below Medical Benefits Chart for further detail.
+- Please see "Special Supplemental Benefits for the Chronically Ill" row in the below Medical Benefits Chart for further detail.